 The next step on the road to consistency is to reward the right behaviors, the ones that line up with your brand positioning and story.
 For example, if you have a service business or a retail organization, you should take your pulse constantly, making sure your people and/or products stay faithful to your brand promise.
 Maybe you follow up with customers after every interaction, maybe you hire secret shoppers.
 However you decide to track response to your brand, you should reward your people on the basis of long-term customer satisfaction.

 Remember, too, that you have many ways to increase short-term sales, but don’t do any of them at the expense of long-term consistency.
 Don’t jump on any bandwagon you haven’t created yourself.
 The world of fast-moving consumer goods is strewn with the bones of line extensions that bucked the brand premise.

 A version of this post appeared in the Cincinnati Business Courier on July 27, 2007, in the column “That Branding Thing.”
-Originally co-written with D. Wecker.
+Originally co-written with David Wecker.

 Copyright 2007 – Matthew Fenton.
 All Rights Reserved.
 You may reprint this article with the original, unedited text intact, including the About Matthew Fenton section.

 Get your FREE copy of "The Challenger's Manifesto" eBook